 The country's first stock market was the Rangoon Stock Exchange (RSE), which traded shares of a few British and American stocks in the 1930s.
 The fledgling exchange, operated by seven European firms, was a secondary OTC market with most of the quotes sourced from Calcutta and Bombay exchanges.
 It closed down at the outbreak of World War II.
 The RSE was revived in the late 1950s to trade shares of nine public-private joint venture corporations.
 But this OTC market too died in the 1960s when all the firms were nationalized by the military government that seized power in 1962.

 In May 2012, the Myanmar Central Bank (MCB) signed a Memorandum of Understanding (MOU) with the Tokyo Stock Exchange Group Inc. (TSE) and Daiwa Institute of Research Ltd. to coordinate efforts toward establishing a securities exchange and supporting the cultivation of capital markets in Myanmar.
 The Yangon Stock Exchange (YSX) was officially opened on 9th December 2015 and on 25th March 2016 First Myanmar Investments Limited (FMI) became the first traded stock on the new exchange.
-Myanmar Thilawa SEZ Holdings Public Ltd was listed on 20th May 2016, Myanmar Citizens Bank on 26th August 2016, and First Private Bank Limited on 20th January 2017.
-It is expected that at least two stocks will be listed in 2017.
+Myanmar Thilawa SEZ Holdings Public Ltd was listed on 20th May 2016, Myanmar Citizens Bank on 26th August 2016, First Private Bank Limited on 20th January 2017, TMH Telecom on 26th January 2018, Ever Flow River Group on 28th May 2020 and Amata Holding Public Co Ltd on 3rd June 2021.

 Great Hor Kham Public, Website: http://www.greathorkham.com/